spsenthil/perktest/README.md

 ### General Information
 * You may utilize the ```test.html``` file to complete each question.
 If not, ensure you grab the ```<!-- Required Javascript Files -->``` section.
 * Bootstrap CSS + Javascript has been included as well.
-* Feel free to use Javascript frameworks (e.g. AngularJS)/
+* Feel free to use Javascript frameworks (e.g. AngularJS).

 ### Question 1
 An API endpoint has been called which returns a JSON in the following format: